DecLearn/declearn/examples/heart-uci/readme.md

 ```
 heart-uci/
 │   client.py  - set up and launch a federated-learning client
-│   data.py    - download and preapte the dataset
+│   data.py    - download and prepare the dataset
 │   gen_ssl.py - generate self-signed ssl certificates
 │   run.py     - launch both the server and clients in a single session
 │   server.py  - set up and launch a federated-learning server
-|   setup.sh   - bash script to prepare client-wise and server isolated folders
+│   setup.sh   - bash script to prepare client-wise and server isolated folders
 └─── data      - saved datasets as csv files
 └─── results   - saved results from training procedure
 ```